Clinical Placement Services - FAQs

 Hands-on patient care in clinical settings is a requisite component of a nursing degree.
 During your clinicals, with the supervision of a licensed RN, you’ll practice what you learned in the online classroom on real patients.

 Your placement coordinator will be with you through the entire process by answering your questions, verifying your clearance requirements and walking you through the nursing clinicals checklist.
-The checklist details the dress code, clinical tools and professional expectations to ensure your success throughout each rotation.
+The checklist details the dress code, clinical tools and professional expectations to ensure your success throughout each placement.

 Your responsibilities will include:

-- Ensuring you are always under the supervision of your preceptor
+- Ensuring you are always under supervision

 Need more information?